-The thing is, when you’re in the moment, when it’s dark, it’s quiet, and everyone else is sleeping, these thoughts can prey on your mind.
+The thing is, when you’re in the moment, when it’s dark, quiet, and everyone else is sleeping, these thoughts can prey on your mind.
 What you need to realize however, and something which freed me from my late night funk, is that it’s all rooted in fear.
 [Read: 13 avoidable habits that will change your life for the worse]

 The other issue here is that sleep deprivation is a real thing.
 If you’ve ever suffered a few bad nights of sleep, you’ll know how groggy, completely off your game, and agitated you feel.
 Imagine that over the course of a week or so!

 Scientists really don’t have a solid answer on why a very random thought invades your mind when the sun goes down and the stars are out.
-It can be something going on in your life at that moment, or it can be something so unbelievably random that you don’t want to tell anyone for fear of them thinking you’re crazy.
+It can be something going on in your life at that moment.
+Or, it can be something so unbelievably random that you don’t want to tell anyone for fear of them thinking you’re crazy.

 Of course, you’re not going crazy, and it’s probably down to a very simple reason.
 Some of the most common reasons for random late night thoughts are: